kraudy/rpg_language/README.md

 # The tools

-Since this guide is intended to bring modern developers to IBM, we'll be using modern tools.
+Since this guide is intended to bring modern developers to IBM, we'll be using WSL Ubuntu and VsCode.

-We need a way to edit code, compile it and test it... in other words, a pipeline.
 Here is a guide on a [modern IBM I Pipeline](https://github.com/kraudy/IBM-i-pipeline) to get you up and running.

 # Chapters